sidharthsreelal/vaultpad/README.md

 # decoy-calc
+##hi
-A Python-based calculator wrapper that uses a hidden input pattern and password gate to securely launch a preconfigured VeraCrypt volume!!
+A Python-based calculator wrapper that uses a hidden input pattern and password gate to securely launch a preconfigured VeraCrypt volume.